 We, the Sector of Nuclear Science Research, have launched the following mission:

-Moreover, we will contribute to the realization of a better society by the creation of innovative technology in areas including high temperature gas-cooled reactor and reactor-heat utilization technology, new nuclear reactor technology such as an accelerator-driven reactor for mass transmutation, and industrial, agricultural, and medical uses of quantum beams.
+Moreover, we will contribute to the realization of a better society by the creation of innovative technology in areas of new nuclear reactor technology such as an accelerator-driven reactor for mass transmutation and industrial, agricultural, and medical uses of quantum beams.

-This research and development is executed in seven centers (and 1 special team) located in the central Ibaraki district and Harima (see organization chart).
+This research and development is executed in five centers located in the central Ibaraki district and Harima (see organization chart).

 In order to accomplish the above mission, we have raised the following two vision statements: